d-bl/GroundForge/wiki-images/README.md

 When signed-in you will find a pencil button at the top of [this page].
 Make some dummy change, like adding a second empty line somewhere, it won't change the appearance of the page.
 Saving the change with `Propose file change` creates a copy under your own account and you are all set.
-See also this [help-page], the steps up to 6 should do the job.
+See also this [help-page], step 7 and 8 are optional.

 Upload for techies